jarodise/logseq-copilot/README.md

 ## Features

-- 🔌 Works with OpenAI-compatible APIs (LM Studio, x.ai Grok, and more)
+- 🔌 Works with OpenAI-compatible APIs (LM Studio, Ollama, x.ai Grok, and more)
 - 🎯 Custom system prompts for specialized tasks
 - ⚡️ Quick access with keyboard shortcuts
 - 🎛️ Adjustable temperature and response length